andresilmor/andresilmor/README.md

   <br/>
 <table><tr><td valign="top" width="100%">

-- 🔭 I’m currently working with XR Technologies in a full-stack project
+- 🔭 I'm currently working in a Mixed Reality application to assist Geometry learning and improve my knowledge in Game Development

 - ❤️ My first experience with programming was in 2018 (w/ basic Python on the console) in the 1º semester / 1º year of my Bachelor